nus-cs2103-AY2021S2/tp/docs/tutorials/TracingCode.md

    }
    ```

-1. It appears that a `JsonAdaptedOrder` is created for each `Order` and then added to the `JsonSerializableAddressBook`.
+1. It appears that a `JsonAdaptedOrder` is created for each `Order` and then added to the `JsonSerializableCakeCollate`.

 1. We can continue to step through until we return to `MainWindow#executeCommand()`.